Skip to main content

 ASIC is undertaking a multi-year program focused on:

-This long-term approach will allow us to make meaningful changes in stages, prioritising what matters most while testing and learning to ensure each step is embedded sustainably.
+This long-term approach allows us to make meaningful changes in stages, prioritising what matters most while testing and learning to ensure each step is embedded sustainably.

 This work also sits within the broader culture of continuous improvement to which ASIC is committed.